lldavell/ynabtotalbalanceamount/README.md

 # ynabtotalbalanceamount
-Restores a TOTAL row in the YNAB sidebar that sums your Cash and Credit balances like it used to be! :D
+Restores a TOTAL row in the YNAB sidebar that sums your Cash and Credit balances — just like it used to be! 🎉

-How to install:
+🚀 How to install

-1. Install Tampermonkey browswer extension
+1. Install the Tampermonkey browser extension:
-2. Copy the contents of the "tampermonkey script" document
-3. Create a new script in Tampermonkey
+2. Open Tampermonkey → Create a new script.
-4. Delete contents inside new script and paste the new contents
+3. Delete everything inside and paste in the contents of the ynab-total.user.js script.
+4. Press CTRL+S (or ⌘+S on Mac) to save.
-5. CTRL + S to save, and then reload YNAB
+5. Reload YNAB
+ → You’ll see the TOTAL row appear at the top of your sidebar!

+⚠️ Disclaimer
-Disclaimer: “Not affiliated with YNAB in ANYWAY AT ALL!!!
-Cosmetic change only.
-Use at your own risk.”
+Not affiliated with YNAB in ANY WAY AT ALL!!!
+This is a cosmetic-only change.
+Use at your own risk.